rserban/sundials/doc/arkode/guide/source/Usage/MRIStep_c_interface/Inner_Stepper/Description.rst

       using a :c:type:`SUNControl` module having type ``SUNDIALS_CONTROL_MRI_H``.

-.. c:type:: int (*MRIStepInnerSetRTolFactor)(MRIStepInnerStepper stepper, realtype rtolfac)
+.. c:type:: int (*MRIStepInnerSetRTol)(MRIStepInnerStepper stepper, realtype rtol)

-   This function accepts a factor for the inner stepper to scale its current relative tolerance for an adaptive solve.
+   This function accepts a relative tolerance for the inner stepper to use in its upcoming adaptive solve.

    **Arguments:**
       * *stepper* -- the inner stepper object.
-      * *rtolfac* -- relative tolerance factor to use on the upcoming solve, e.g., *rtolfac = 2* indicates that the current relative tolerance should increase by a factor of 2, while *rtolfac = 0.1* indicates that it should shrink by a factor of 10.
+      * *rtol* -- relative tolerance to use on the upcoming solve.

    **Return value:**
-      An :c:type:`MRIStepInnerSetTolFactor` should return 0 if successful, a positive value if a recoverable error occurred, or a negative value if it failed unrecoverably.
+      An :c:type:`MRIStepInnerSetRTol` should return 0 if successful, a positive value if a recoverable error occurred, or a negative value if it failed unrecoverably.

    **Notes:**
       This function is only called when multirate temporal adaptivity has been enabled using a :c:type:`SUNControl` module having type ``SUNDIALS_CONTROL_MRI_TOL``.

+      It is assumed that if the inner stepper supports absolute tolerances as well, then these have been set up directly by the user to indicate the "noise" level for solution components.